liferay/liferay-docs/devGuide/en/chapters/10-apis.markdown

 and populate a Service Context, and learn to access Service Context data.

 <!--I got rid of the list here and replaced it with a paragraph, since I've only
-seen a list of contents for the entire chapter, if memory seves. -Russ -->
+seen a list of contents for the entire chapter, if memory seves.
+Russ -->

 First we'll look at the fields of the `ServiceContext` class.